 These are the four basic phases involved in a public purchase of a privately owned water system:

-The entire process must be as open and transparent as possible, with ample opportunity for public input.
+- The entire process must be as open and transparent as possible, with ample opportunity for public input.
 Communities will need to make several key decisions about how they want their water systems to work, and these choices will have long-term effects on water service.
 Municipalization is fairly straightforward unless the company owning the system refuses to come to the bargaining table.
-Certain large water companies Study and planning

 - Condemnation (if negotiation fails)